make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # Writing a game

 > - _Do you know how hard it is
->   to make a pie chart in Google Slides
+>   to make a pie chart
 >   that looks like Pacman?_

 - What are the ingredients that we need for effective learning?